aiven/aiven-docs/docs/platform/howto/vpc-peering-upcloud.md

 [Aiven Console](https://console.aiven.io/).

-1. Log in to [Aiven Console](https://console.aiven.io/), go to the organization and project you want to use.
+1. Log in to [Aiven Console](https://console.aiven.io/), go to the organization and project of your choice.
 1. On the **Services** page, select **VPCs** from the sidebar.
-1. On the **Virtual private clouds** page, select the ID of the VPC connection you want to use for the peering.
+1. On the **Virtual private clouds** page, select the ID of the VPC connection to use for the peering.
 1. On the **VPC peering connections** page, in the **Add peering connection** section, populate **Peer network ID** field with your UpCloud SDN network UUIDs.